Nerwyn/universal-remote-card/README.md

 # Layout

+When you first create a universal remote card, it will have a default layout.
+Feel free to modify or delete this layout to your liking.
+Not all default keys used in the default layout are available for all platforms.

 <img src="https://raw.githubusercontent.com/Nerwyn/universal-remote-card/main/assets/editor_layout_tab.png" width="600"/>

 The remote layout is defined using a series of nested arrays.
 The lowest level of arrays is each row.
 As you nest arrays further it switches between rows and columns, allowing you to create unique remote layouts.